A Knowledge Graph-based Retrieval-Augmented Generation Framework for Algorithm Selection in the Facility Layout Problem: Introduction

-This paper introduces a dynamic and domain-specific solution using the KG-RAG framework to generate data-driven algorithm recommendations to solve the FLP, given a user-defined query and a domain-specific knowledge graph of historical solutions.
+This paper introduces a dynamic and domain-specific solution using the KG-RAG framework to generate data-driven algorithm recommendations for the FLP, given a user-defined query and a domain-specific KG of historical solutions.
 Our approach begins with constructing a formal KG that captures the complex relationships between FLP instances, their unique characteristics, and the performance of various solution methodologies.
 To leverage this structured knowledge base, the method employs a multi-faceted retrieval pipeline that integrates precise graph queries, flexible vector search, and high-level cluster analysis to gather comprehensive evidence.
 An LLM then synthesizes this evidence to generate data-driven and explainable recommendations for a complete methodology, including the algorithm, algorithm parameters, a suitable problem representation, and a constraint handling technique.
 This work includes an intelligent feedback loop, which allows the method to function as a continuously learning environment by incorporating new user-submitted solutions, thus ensuring its long-term relevance and accuracy.

-The rest of the paper has been structured as follows: Section 2 presents the proposed architecture and methodology, detailing the construction, domain-specific Knowledge Graph, and the multi-faceted retrieval and recommendation pipeline design.
-Section 3 provides a comparative experimental evaluation, benchmarking the KG-RAG method against a strong baseline LLM to empirically validate its performance on recommendation accuracy and its ability to generate data-driven, interpretable reasoning.
+The paper has been structured as follows: Section 2 presents the proposed architecture and methodology, detailing the construction, domain-specific KG, and the multi-faceted retrieval and recommendation pipeline design.
+Section 3 provides a comparative experimental evaluation, benchmarking the KG-RAG method against the Gemini 1.5 Flash LLM chatbot to empirically validate its performance on recommendation accuracy and its ability to generate data-driven, interpretable reasoning.